Didas-git/anilist-wrapper/README.md

 An UNOFFICIAL wrapper for the anilist api written in typescript that tries to follow the [builder pattern](https://refactoring.guru/design-patterns/builder) to give a more consistent interface to create objects.

+You can visit the official graphql docs for anilist [here](https://anilist.github.io/ApiV2-GraphQL-Docs/) to find out everything you can do[^*].

 ## Table of Contents

 - [Anilist Wrapper](#anilist-wrapper)